Five Thousand Kilometres Through France

-I was talking to – no, I ought to front up, I was having lunch with - Anthony Sattin, the author of Young Lawrence - A Portrait of the Legend as a Young Man (published in 2014), a biography of TE Lawrence until the start of the First World War, when he switched tone and said: “So, James, let’s cut to the essence of this.
+I was talking to – no, I ought to front up, I was having lunch with - Anthony Sattin, the author of Young Lawrence - A Portrait of the Legend as a Young Man (published in 2014), a biography of TE Lawrence until the start of the First World War.
+Suddenly, he switched tone and asked: “So, James, let’s cut to the essence of this.
 What are you going to do about the fact that Lawrence was a vegertarian and didn’t drink alcohol?”
 I hummed a while and asked a question in my turn.
 “Hmmm… And what would most people say is the point of going to France?”

 The real answer to his question is the Carte Gastronomique, a map of French food prepared by a certain Alain Bourguignon (yes, really, and apparently he wasn’t behind Boeuf dish of the name), a leading chef of the day.
-The map was made in 1929, so a full 20 years after Lawrence was cycling around France, but it is a delightful way to view France.
+The map was made in 1929, so a full 20 years after Lawrence was cycling around France, but it is a delightful way to view the country.
 Each town and region is labelled for its finest produce and dishes.